If you would like to speak to the Students' Union Advice Officer, please request a meeting via this link.

 Can I submit a group complaint?

 If all options have been exhausted within the university complaints procedure and you are still dissatisfied with the outcome, you can take your complaint to the Office of Independent Adjudicator (OIA).
 They provide an independent, impartial and transparent review of complaints that are made by students against a higher education provider.
-The OIA can look over complaints 12 months after a completion of procedure letter has been issued.
+The OIA can look over complaints 12 months after a Completion of Procedure Letter has been issued.